Gobeyn/pandoc-boilerplate/README.md

 ## Notes

-- To create labels for sections, equations, figures, etc. use \{\#sec:foo\}, and to reference said label use \[\@sec:foo\], naturally, replace 'sec' with 'eq' for equations, 'fig' for figures, etc.
+- To create labels for sections, equations, figures, etc. use \{\#sec:foo\}, and to reference said label use \[\@sec:foo\], naturally, replace 'sec' with 'eq' for equations, 'fig' for figures, 'tbl' for tables etc.
+- For table caption we write 'Table: CAPTION' under the markdown table.
 - Citations follow the same format, \[@foo\] where 'foo' is the name given to the citation in the `main.bib` file.
 - Images can be includes with \!\[caption\]\(path/to/image\)\{\#fig:foo .class width=50\% height=50\%\}.
 The first brackets
 give a caption to the image.
 The second contains the file path to the image we want to display and the last brackets define the